johntao/vim-reimagination/readme.md

 Choosing C# as the programming language, was because it is the most familiar programming language for me at the time, and I was too lazy to learn C from the VIM source code.
 I also use this project to explore the performance improvement features of C# and .NET in the recent updates.
 Lastly, I would like to implement some features that are not available in VIM, and also building such a project is a good way to re-imagine how VIM should be like in the future.
-(I'm a advactor of VIM, and I want extend its spirit)
+(I'm an advocate of VIM.
+I hope this project may help extend its spirit)

 ## Features (In Progress)

 - [x] Rendor dummy text
 - [x] Move cursor around the file
 - [x] Move cursor by small word and big word
-- [x] Choose QWERTY, Dvorak, or custom command mapping
+- [x] Choose QWERTY, Dvorak, or custom keymap
 - [ ] Resolve newlines in the buffer and terminal
 - [ ] Save and load file
 - [ ] Resize window and re-render text